itIsMaku/CoolFivemFramework/README.md

 # Fivem Framework by [Trsak] & authors
 # This repo is WIP, dont use it without any proper coding knowledge.

-* This repo is synced with https://github.com/NewEditOfficial/trsak-framework-recipe
+* This repo is synced with (https://github.com/NewEditOfficial/trsak-framework-recipe) recipe.

 This repository contains whole custom FiveM framework with many resources.
 All messsages in those resources are written in Czech language.